baku89/tweeq/docs/.vuepress/public/README.md

-# Twidgets Live Demo
+# Tweeq Live Demo

-This directory contains the live demo for Twidgets.
+This directory contains the live demo for Tweeq.

 ## How to view the demo